SphericalCowww/ROS_init_practice/README.md

 Installed Ubuntu 24.04.1 LTS on Raspberry Pi 5.
 Before installing ROS2, watch out ``$VERSION_CODENAME`` or ``$UBUNTU_CODENAME`` can be empty.
 Replace it with the Ubuntu version's corresponding code name, e.g ''novel'' for 24.04.
 Or do,

     . /etc/os-release

+and then install ROS2 following this <a href="https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html">webpage</a>, and don't miss:

     sudo apt install python3-colcon-common-extensions

-and then install ROS2 following this <a href="https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html">webpage</a>.
-Export the following in ``.bashrc``:
+Next, export the following in ``.bashrc``:

     source /opt/ros/jazzy/setup.bash
     source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash